 Research and Development.
 The rapid technological change and product obsolescence that characterize our industry require us to make continuous investments in research and development.
 Product development time frames vary but, in general, we incur research and development costs one to two years before generating sales from the associated new products.
 These expenses include personnel costs for members of our engineering workforce, cost of photomasks, silicon wafers and other non-recurring engineering charges related to product design.
 Additionally, we develop base-line process technology through experimentation and through the design and use of characterization wafers that help achieve commercially feasible yields for new products.
-The majority of research and development expenses are for process development that serves as a common technology platform for all of our product segments.
-Consequently, we do not allocate these expenses to individual segments.
-Although our research and development expenses declined significantly from 2008 to 2009, the expenses increased in the nine months ended September 30, 2010 and we expect the expenses to increase in future periods and to remain a relatively constant percentage of our net sales as we continue to increase our investments in research and development to develop additional products and expand our business.
+The majority of research and development expenses are for process to individual segments.
+Although our research and development expenses declined significantly from 2008 to 2009, the expenses increased in the year ended December 31, 2010 and we expect the expenses to increase in future periods and to remain a relatively constant percentage of our net sales as we continue to increase our investments in research and development to develop additional products and expendent our business.

 Restructuring and Impairment Charges.
 We evaluate the recoverability of certain long-lived assets and in-process research and development assets on a periodic basis or whenever events or changes in circumstances indicate that the carrying value may not be recoverable.
 In our efforts to improve our overall profitability in future periods, we have closed or otherwise impaired, and may in the future close or impair, facilities that are underutilized and that are no longer aligned with our long-term business goals.
-For example, in 2007 we closed our five-inch fabrication facilities in Gumi, Korea and in 2008 we discontinued our Imaging Solutions business segment.
+For example, in 2008 we discontinued our Imaging Solutions business segment.

 Interest Expense, Net.
 Our interest expense was incurred under the Predecessor Company's senior secured credit facility, the Predecessor Company's second priority senior secured notes and senior subordinated notes and the Successor Company's new term loan under the Successor Company.
 Our new term loan bore interest at six-month LIBOR plus 12%, and was minimally offset by interest income on cash balances.
 In April 2010, we repaid our new term loan with a portion of the proceeds from our sale of \$250 million in aggregate principal amount of 10.500% senior notes due 2018.
 As a result of our reorganization, we expect that our interest expense will decrease in amount and as a percentage of net sales relative to historical periods.
-However, as a result of our senior notes offering, our interest expense will increase above that which was reported for the nine months ended September 30, 2010 to approximately \$20.8 million per nine months period.
+However, as a result of our senior notes offering, our interest expense will increase above that which was reported for the year ended December 31, 2010 to approximately \$27.9 million per year.